J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 * `--limitSamplesTo` - specifies the number of samples to process (Default: all samples in the GLDS dataset indicated are processed)
 * `--force_single_end` - forces the analysis to use single end processing; for paired end datasets, this means only R1 is used; for single end datasets, this should have no effect
 * `--stageLocal TRUE|FALSE` - TRUE = download the raw reads files for the GLDS dataset indicated, FALSE = disable raw reads download and processing (Default: TRUE)
-* `--ref_order toplevel|primary_assemblyELSEtoplevel` - specifies which Ensembl fasta file to use, toplevel = use the toplevel fasta, primary_assemblyELSEtoplevel = use the primary_assembly fasta if available but if not, use the toplevel fasta (Default: primary_assemblyELSEtoplevel)
 * `--ref_fasta` - specifices the path to a local fasta file (Default: fasta file is downloaded from Ensembl)
 * `--ref_gtf` - specifices the path to a local gtf file (Default: gtf file is downloaded from Ensembl)
 * `--referenceStorePath` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)